false

 Academic Engagement Curator

-Jane Thogersen has been working with museum collections for over a decade, with a particular interest in building engagement and access across multiple environments, collection types and platforms.
-Her interest in object-based life-long learning particularly focuses on the way in which university collections can support OBL through innovative and cross disciplinary approaches.
+Jane Thogersen has been working with museum collections for almost two decades, with a particular interest in building engagement and access across multiple environments, collection types and platforms.
+Her interest in object-based life-long learning particularly focuses on the way university collections can support meaningful engagement through innovative and cross-disciplinary approaches for students and teams.

 • Multidisciplinary object-based learning (OBL): strategies, design and impact

-• Benefits of cross-disciplinary student and staff engagement with OBL
+• Benefits of cross-disciplinary engagement with museum collections

-• 3D and other technology-based solutions to museum and collection engagement/outreach
+• 3D and other technology-based solutions for museum and collection engagement/outreach

 • Art, social, and historical collections/ ‘objects’ as engagement triggers for people with dementia and other vulnerable community groups.